Mr. Corte has acted on a number of complex and/or contested takeover assignments and trans-Atlantic transactions, including:

 He regularly acts for financial sponsors on their investments and divestments in Europe, including The Blackstone Group, Investindustrial, Silver Lake Partners, DH Private Equity, Ares Life Sciences (Mr. Bertarelli), Teseo Capital (Mr. Ferrero) and LetterOne, for which he has completed a number of transactions in the technology, energy and retail sectors.

 Mr. Corte also heads Skadden’s Italian practice that repeatedly has been named as TopLegal’s Best Italian Desk.
 His experience in M&A transactions representing Italian parties includes acting for Assicurazioni Generali S.p.A., Brembo S.p.A., Fabbrica Italiana Lapis ed Affini S.p.A., Gentium S.p.A., Luxottica Group S.p.A. and the Ministry of Treasury of the Republic of Italy.

 Mr. Corte lectures and participates in seminars related to his practice and is an adjunct professor in M&A at Ohio State University School of Law.
-He is recommended as a leading individual in Chambers Global, IFLR1000, Chambers Europe and Chambers UK, which cites sources describing Mr. Corte as “instrumental in devising some incredibly innovative structuring” and stating “I would bet the bank on him.”
+He is recommended as a leading individual in Chambers Global, IFLR1000, Best Lawyers in the UK, Chambers Europe and Chambers UK, which cites sources describing Mr. Corte as “instrumental in devising some incredibly innovative structuring” and stating “I would bet the bank on him.”